The Prompt Course · 5 lessons · Free

 When to start over vs. continue

-Continue in the same conversation when: the answer is on the right track but needs adjustment, you want to build on what has been said, the tasks are related.
+Continue in the same conversation when: the answer is on the right track but needs adjustment, you want to build on what was said, the tasks are related.

-Start a new conversation when: the conversation has become long and sprawling (50+ messages), you're switching to a completely new topic, you want a "fresh" perspective without previous assumptions.
+Start a new conversation when: the conversation has become long and scattered (50+ messages), you are switching to a completely new topic, you want a "fresh" perspective without previous assumptions.

 Exercise

-Take an AI answer you got previously that was okay but not great.
+Take an AI response you received earlier that was okay but not great.
 Write three iterations of follow-up prompts.
 Note how the answer changes.
-Most people find that answer number three is noticeably better than answer number one.
+Most notice that response number three is noticeably better than response number one.

 One instruction you set once.
-AI that always knows who you are.
+The AI that always knows who you are.

 What is a system prompt?

 A system prompt is the hidden instructions given to an AI model before the conversation begins.
-When you use Claude.ai, it's Anthropic's system prompt that controls how Claude behaves.
+When you use Claude.ai, it is Anthropic's system prompt that governs how Claude behaves.
 But when you build with the API — or use Claude's Projects feature — you can set your own.

-System prompt = AI's base identity for that session.
+System prompt = the AI's core identity for that session.

 Why it matters for you

-Imagine having a virtual assistant that always knows: who you are and what company you run, your communication style and tone, which topics it should be extra careful about, which format you prefer for answers.
+Imagine having a virtual assistant who always knows: who you are and what company you run, your communication style and tone, which topics it should be extra careful with, and which format you prefer for responses.

-Without a system prompt: you explain this in every conversation.
+Without a system prompt: you have to tell it this in every conversation.
 With a system prompt: it's there from the start, every time.

 Build your first system prompt